CodyDeepPlay/StudyExamples/README.md

 * This folder has study example and note of using tensorflow lite.
 It is related how some machine learning model can be implemented on a microcontroller.

+## "hmmmodel.dill" file
+* this file is hmm model trained from the "HMM_ECG_example.py" file.
+It can be used next time to conduct the prediction, instead of train the data again.